Causal Effect Identification from Multiple Incomplete Data Sources: A General Search-based Approach: The dosearch package

-Finally, \code{graph} encodes the semi-Markovian graph $G$ of the causal model as a character string with each edge on its own line.
+Parameter \code{query} is used to describe the target $Q$ of Algorithm~\ref{prog:do-search} as a character string, similarly as the \code{data}.
+If we are interested in identifying $P(Y \mid \doo(X), W)$ we would write \begin{CodeChunk} \begin{CodeInput} R> query <- "P(Y|do(X),W)" \end{CodeInput} \end{CodeChunk} Instead of describing distributions via text, it is also possible to use the following structure that encodes the role of each variable via a numeric vector: \begin{CodeChunk} \begin{CodeInput} R> query <- c(Y = 0, X = 1, W = 2) \end{CodeInput} \end{CodeChunk} Given a distribution of the form $P(\+ A \mid \doo(\+B),\+ C)$ and a variable $V$, a value 0 means that $V \in \+ A$, value 1 means that $V \in \+ B$ and value 2 means that $V \in \+ C$.
+This format can also be used to input \code{data} as a list of numeric vectors: \begin{CodeChunk} \begin{CodeInput} R> data <- list( + c(W = 0), + c(Y = 0, X = 2), + c(Z = 0, X = 1, W = 2) + ) \end{CodeInput} \end{CodeChunk} Finally, \code{graph} encodes the semi-Markovian graph $G$ of the causal model as a character string with each edge on its own line.
 A directed edge from $X$ to $Y$ is given as \code{X -> Y} and a bidirected edge between $X$ and $Y$ is given as \code{X <-> Y}.
 Intervention nodes should not be given explicitly, since they are added automatically after calling \code{dosearch}.
 Furthermore, only vertices with incoming or outgoing edges should be included in \code{graph}.
 A variable with no connected edges can still appear in the input distributions and is automatically added to the graph as well.
-As an example, we can encode the graph of Figure~\ref{fig:simple_search}(\subref{fig:intro_backdoor}) with an added bidirected edge between $X$ and $Y$ as follows \begin{CodeInput} R> graph <- " + X -> Y + Z -> X + Z -> Y + X <-> Y + " \end{CodeInput} Alternatively, one may use \pkg{igraph} graphs \citep{igraph} in the syntax of the \pkg{causaleffect} package or DAGs created using the \pkg{dagitty} package. \begin{CodeInput} R> library("igraph") R> graph <- graph.formula(X -+ Y, Z -+ X, Z -+ Y, X -+ Y, Y -+ X) R> graph <- set.edge.attribute(graph, "description", 4:5, "U") \end{CodeInput} \begin{CodeInput} R> library("dagitty") R> graph <- dagitty("dag{X -> Y; Z -> X; Z -> Y; X <-> Y}") \end{CodeInput}
+As an example, we can encode the graph of Figure~\ref{fig:simple_search}(\subref{fig:intro_backdoor}) with an added bidirected edge between $X$ and $Y$ as follows \begin{CodeChunk} \begin{CodeInput} R> graph <- " + X -> Y + Z -> X + Z -> Y + X <-> Y + " \end{CodeInput} \end{CodeChunk} Alternatively, one may use \pkg{igraph} graphs \citep{igraph} in the syntax of the \pkg{causaleffect} package or DAGs created using the \pkg{dagitty} package. \begin{CodeChunk} \begin{CodeInput} R> library("igraph") R> graph <- graph.formula(X -+ Y, Z -+ X, Z -+ Y, X -+ Y, Y -+ X) R> graph <- set.edge.attribute(graph, "description", 4:5, "U") \end{CodeInput} \end{CodeChunk} \begin{CodeChunk} \begin{CodeInput} R> library("dagitty") R> graph <- dagitty("dag{X -> Y; Z -> X; Z -> Y; X <-> Y}") \end{CodeInput} \end{CodeChunk} The next two optional parameters of \code{dosearch}, \code{transportability} and \code{selection_bias}, are used to denote those vertices of $G$ that should be understood as either transportability nodes or selection bias nodes, respectively.
+Providing these parameters may increase search performance in relevant problems.
+Both of these parameters should be given as character strings, where individual variables are separated by a comma, for example \code{transportability = "S,T"}.
+Parameter \code{missing_data}, as the name suggests, is used to define missingness mechanisms~\ref{eq:missingness} as a character string, where individual mechanisms are separated by a comma.
+In order to describe that $R_X$ is the response indicator of $X$ we would write \code{R_X : X}, which also implicitly defines that \code{X*} is the proxy variable of \code{X}.
+Proxy variables do not need to be manually described in \code{graph} as they are automatically constructed based on the \code{missing_data} argument.